 Dr. Reneta D. Lansiquot has an extensive background in educational communication, the use of technology in educational settings, and interdisciplinary studies.
 She is the Founding Chair of the Interdisciplinary Committee at the College.
 Dr. Lansiquot's interest in supporting underrepresented students in their understanding of computer programming, technical writing, and interdisciplinary studies has been recognized by awards, and her research studies have been included in high-impact peer-reviewed educational publications.

 Lansiquot, R. D., Cabo, C., & Cunningham, T. D. (in press).
-Playing between the lines: Interdisciplinary studies and role-playing in virtual worlds.
+Playing between the lines: Promoting interdisciplinary studies with virtual worlds.
 In A. Byers & F. Crocco (Eds.), The role-playing society: Essays on the popular influence of role-playing games.
 Jefferson, NC: McFarland.

 Lansiquot, R., & Rosalia, C. (2015).
 Online peer review: Encouraging student response and development.
 Journal of Interactive Learning Research, 26(1), 105-123.